markets/awesome-ruby/CONTRIBUTING.md

 Thanks for taking the time to contribute :+1:

 The following is a set of guidelines for contributing to Awesome Ruby.
-These are just guidelines, not rules, use your best judgment and feel free to propose changes to this collection.
+These are just guidelines, not rules, use your best judgment and feel free to propose changes to this project.

 ## How Can I Contribute?

 ### Creating Issues

 Do you know any cool Ruby project that isn't listed here?
-It isn't also on the [open issues](https://github.com/markets/awesome-ruby/issues) or [pull-requests](https://github.com/markets/awesome-ruby/pulls)?
+It isn't also on the [open issues](https://github.com/markets/awesome-ruby/issues) or [pull requests](https://github.com/markets/awesome-ruby/pulls)?
 Please create a new issue or submit a pull request, we will be happy to receive it!

 ### Submitting Pull Requests